micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 ## Installation Instructions
-This pubblication has a GitHub code repository attached under the "Models" section.
+This pubblication has a GitHub code repository attached under the "Models" ("Codes") section.
 We recommend reading through the pubblication first to understand the concepts, then to see how the code repository implements these ideas in practice.
 1. Clone the repository
    ```bash
    git clone https://github.com/<your-org>/<your-repo>.git